gig3r-com/giger/README.md

 ## License
 This project is licensed under the Creative Commons License.
+If you want to use this application with your larp, you can do it freely - as long as you include "Powered by GiG3R Project" in your credits.

 Created with ❤️ by GIG3R Larp Team and LarpVenture